delawaremathguy/ShoppingList17/README.md

 * What was previously called the "Purchased List," which included only "items not on the shopping list," has been changed to be a listing of **all** your items, whether on the shopping list or not.
 This view is now the "All My Items" list (although I'm still rethinking its name).
 Items that are on the shopping list will appear with a cart icon on the right side.
 This way, there will be no confusion in maybe adding something new to the shopping list that's already on the list (but now displayed).
 * The previous notion of sectioning out what is now the "All My Items" list into those recently purchased and then everything else has been re-envisioned.
 The new UI offers a segmented control above the list with options to display either by name or by (most recent) purchase date.
 The notion of a "history mark" preference has been removed, and the previous sectioning controls that were attached to the first section's header have been removed.
 * The "Shopping List" tab UI has also been changed to have a segmented control above the list with options to display either by name or by location, and the previous sectioning controls that were attached to the first section's header have been removed.

+### What's Will Happen in the next few Updates?

+* Although the project seems to run fine on the code side, there's still more testing to do, comments throughout the app have not been fully updated, and I will need to add new screen shots because of some UI changes.
+I expect these will be done in about a week, but I felt it time to get the code out there as soon as it appeared to be stable.

 ## General App Structure